 Routine checkups with a dentist in Lincoln, NE, will help more than your smile only.
 They’re an essential aid in checking for signs of oral cancer.

 The American Dental Association recommends you have a dental checkup twice a year to have your teeth professionally cleaned and look for potential signs of gum issues and tooth decay.
 But, a lot of dentists, including ours at Korte Family Dentistry, use regular dental exams to look for signs of oral cancer.

 What Can I Do To Prevent Oral Cancer?

 Knowing your risk factors is the most important first thing to do.
 For instance, men have twice the chance of developing oral cancer as they age.
-Drinking excessive amounts of alcohol, smoking, and having a poor diet are other risk factors, and you could reduce your risk of this cancer if you changed these habits.

 Common risk factors that could increase your risk are:

 - Using tobacco, including using snuff, smoking, or chewing dip

 - Too much sun exposure (increases your risk of lip cancer)